gRally/gRally.github.io/_drafts/SteamWorkshop_Ryggesbro.md

 Probably someone could ask "but modding is already available, why Steam Workshop is better?".

-The reply is quite easy and most of Steam customers already know it: workshop has many advantages that simply we can't ignore.
+The reply is quite easy and most of Steam customers already know it: Workshop has many advantages that simply we can't ignore.
 Workshop features we like:

-Workshop can:

 - it helps mod creators to have a repository for their works
 - it has a smart upload system that avoid to upload, for every new mod release version, the full package